akuduvalli03/cse15l-lab-reports/lab-report-2-week-4.md

 ## Error 2: Links where I used parentheses again, except now I switch the open and close parentheses
 ![Image](images/changes_error2.png)
 ![Image](images/added_method_error2.png)
-* The test file that prompted me to make this change was [this file](testcase2.md) where I switched the parentheses such that the open parentheses encloses the end of the link name, and the close parentheses encolses the beginning.
+* The test file that prompted me to make this change was [this file](https://github.com/akuduvalli03/markdown-parse/blob/main/testfiles/test-case2.md) where I switched the parentheses such that the open parentheses encloses the end of the link name, and the close parentheses encloses the beginning.

 * the output without fixing the mistake looks like this (when it fails):
 ![Image](images/extra_paren.png)